anurag2235/aerothon2022/README.md

-# AEROKLE SAE AERODESIGN TEAM
+# AEROKLE SAE AERODESIGN TEAM/COMPUTER VISION AI

 This repository belong to aeroKLE.
 This is a computer vision project which is being designed for AEROTHON 2022 competition